warrior-cultures-and-training

 Tools of the Ancestors

-• Toki (Adzes): The primary shaping tool, made from basalt, greywacke, or highly prized pounamu (greenstone).
-The toki was hafted to a wooden handle and used for roughing out forms.
+- Toki (Adzes): The primary shaping tool, made from basalt, greywacke, or highly prized pounamu (greenstone).
+The toki was hafted to a wooden handle with flax cord and used for roughing out forms from the log.
+Different sizes were used for different stages: larger toki for initial shaping, smaller ones for finer work.

-• Whau (Chisels): Made from ground stone, nephrite, or moa bone (a large flightless bird, now extinct).
-These came in various sizes and were used for detailed line work and finishing.
+- Whau (Chisels): Made from ground stone, nephrite, or moa bone (a large flightless bird, now extinct).
+These came in various widths and were used for detailed line work, outlining figures, and finishing surfaces.
+The cutting edge was honed by grinding against sandstone.

-• Oka (Gouges): Used for creating curved surfaces and the deep grooves typical of traditional rafter patterns (kowhaiwhai) and sculptural forms.
+- Oka (Gouges): Used for creating curved surfaces and the deep grooves typical of traditional rafter patterns (kowhaiwhai) and the concave forms of sculptural features like eyes and mouths.
+Made from bone or stone, they required great skill to control.

 Preferred Materials

-While many native timbers were used, three stand out:
+While many native timbers were used, three stand out for their qualities and cultural significance:

-• Totara: Highly prized for its straight grain, durability, and resistance to rot.
+- Tōtara (Podocarpus totara): Highly prized for its straight grain, workability, durability, and natural resistance to rot.
 It was the preferred wood for large projects like waka (canoes), meeting houses, and large poutokomanawa (central house posts).
+Tōtara was also used for carved treasure boxes (waka huia) and weapons.

-• Kauri: Valued for its straight grain and golden color.
+- Kauri (Agathis australis): Valued for its straight grain, golden colour, and ease of carving.
 It was often used for large carvings and waka hulls in the upper North Island where it grows naturally.
+Kauri wood is also famous for its fine finish and ability to hold intricate detail.

 The process of creating a single large carving could take months or even years.
-The tohunga would direct a team of apprentice carvers, working in unison to bring the ancestor or story to life within the wood. the result was a piece that was not only visually striking but imbued with the collective effort and spiritual focus of the entire working party.
+The tohunga would direct a team of apprentice carvers, working in unison to bring the ancestor or story to life within the wood.
+The apprentices first learned how to sharpen tools, then practiced on small pieces, gradually progressing to more complex work under the master’s eye.
+The result was a piece that was not only visually striking but imbued with the collective effort, spiritual focus, and karakia of the entire working party.

 The Evolution of Whakairo in the Contact Era